projectblacklight/blacklight/README.md

 Sprockets.
 To use Webpacker see the directions at https://github.com/projectblacklight/blacklight/wiki/Using-Webpacker-to-compile-javascript-assets

 If you prefer to use Sprockets, simply run the install generator, which will run the assets generator.
 For details see https://github.com/projectblacklight/blacklight/wiki/Using-Sprockets-to-compile-javascript-assets

+For Rails 8 importmap/Propshaft applications, Blacklight loads its browser-side javascript with regular asset tags from the Blacklight layout.
+Running `rails generate blacklight:install` still needs the asset generator step so the host app gets the supporting gems (`bootstrap`, `jquery-rails`, `twitter-typeahead-rails`, and `dartsass-rails`) on its asset load path, but it does not need a Sprockets `application.js` manifest.
+The generated app also gets a Dartsass initializer that switches Dartsass to a directory-to-directory no-op build and creates `app/assets/builds/`, since Blacklight only needs the gem present for Bootstrap's Sass integration and does not rely on app-level Sass compilation.